Azure/AzOps/docs/wiki/DeploymentStacks.md

 }
 ```

-**But now i realise i want to have `template2.bicep` managed by deployment stacks, however it needs different settings than the root `.deploymentStack.json` file**
+**But now i realise i want to have `template2.bicep` managed by deployment stacks, however it needs different settings than the root `.deploymentStack.json` file offers**

-Yes, let's create a file called `template2.deploymentStacks.json` file placed at that scope level.
+Yes, let's create a new file called `template2.deploymentStacks.json` file placed at that scope level.
 ```bash
 Folder/
 ├── .deploymentStacks.json